sebibi07/bookly/README.md

 ---

-## What I would change first
+## What I would change in the iterations

+1. **Persist sessions to Redis** Sessions are a dict in memory today which is sufficient for a protoype but won't scale under load.
-1. **Stream the responses.** This is now the biggest remaining latency win.
+2. **Stream the responses.** This is the biggest remaining latency win.
-   The agent speaks, calls a tool, then speaks again — and today the customer waits through all of it before seeing a word.
-Streaming the first message ("let me check that") while the tool runs costs no accuracy and would do more for perceived speed than any further model change.
+   The agent speaks, calls a tool, then speaks again while the customer waits through all of it before seeing a word.
+Streaming the first message ("let me check that") while the tool runs costs no accuracy and would increase the perceived speed.
-2. **Measure it properly.** Every turn already records `llm_ms` and `total_ms`; nothing yet aggregates them into a p50/p95 anyone can act on.
-   Latency is currently a matter of opinion, which is how it stays bad.
-3. **Run the eval suite against the live model in CI.** `smoke.py` covers one happy path.
-The ten conversation evals still run on the scripted engine, so they prove the orchestration and say nothing about how the real model behaves under them.
-Running both, nightly, is what turns this from a demo into something you would let near customers.
+3. **Run the eval suite against the live model in CI.** The ten conversation evals still run on the scripted engine, so they actually just prove the orchestration and say nothing about how the LLM will perform at scale.
+5. **Grow the eval set from production traffic.** The test set is made up and may not correspond to the real questions and inputs the users have.
+At Go-Live I'd collect a corpus of requests and evaluate the harness on it.
-4. **Make the policy engine a service the CX team owns.** Return windows should not require a deploy.
+4. **Make the policy engine a service the CX team owns.** For example updated return windows (30 days -> 60 days) or other policy changes require a code update.
-5. **Persist sessions to Redis** and give tokens a revocation list.
-Sessions are a dict in memory today; that is honest for a demo and wrong for production.
-6. **Grow the eval set from production traffic.** Ten hand-written conversations prove the architecture holds.
-They do not tell you what real customers type.
-   The first week of transcripts is worth more than any of them.

-## Assumptions

-- **Email + shipping ZIP** as the two factors.
-A bookstore has no plausible reason to hold a date of birth, and an order number alone is a bearer token — anyone who has seen the confirmation email has it.
-- **A ZIP mismatch and an unknown email return the identical failure**, so the agent cannot be used to test whether an address has an account.
-- Keyword search over five help-centre rows stands in for retrieval.
-A vector index is the production answer but would not change the argument: policy answers are **retrieved and cited**, never recalled from weights.
-- Seed dates are relative to `CURRENT_DATE`, so the demo cannot go stale.
-- `Reset demo` reseeds the database, because returns are real writes.
+  Ideally, the agent would read this kind of policy data from a structured database that a CX-owned tool populates.

 ## Layout